-6. Medical Examination (upon conditional offer of employment)
+5. Medical Examination (including a drug screen upon conditional offer of employment)

 ***IMPORTANT*** A comprehensive background investigation and polygraph will be conducted on any eligible persons considered for hire.
 Recent drug usage, theft or other illegal activity may be grounds for disqualification.
 A pre-employment medical AND a drug screen will be conducted upon a conditional offer of employment.